 19. Frozen Ice Cube Paint

 …And if your child enjoys frozen painting activities, you may want to try these super simple—and taste-safe—ice cube paint blocks that would make a great outdoor painting activity on a hot summer day!
-(You can even colour them with Kool-Aid powder if you would rather not use food colouring.)
+(You can even color them with Kool-Aid powder if you would rather not use food coloring.)

 Read the full tutorial: Frozen Ice Paint (Taste-Safe!)